obsidiansystems/obelisk/lib/route/docs/introduction.md

 /app/user/$userId/repository/$repoId
 ```

-Each of these requires a different approach because the parameters appear at different positions
+Each of these requires a slightly different approach because the parameters appear at different
-along the route.
-The main difference is in how the type of the route constructor is defined.
+positions along the route.
+The main difference is in how the type of the route constructor is
+defined.

 ### In sequence